Dealing with the confusion and uncertainty after an injury can add even more frustration to an already overwhelming situation.

 We know suffering a serious accident is difficult to cope with.
 At the Chris Mayo Law Firm, we can help you in the aftermath.
 From how you can pay for your medical expenses to working with you to understand what legal options are available, we have the expertise to help.
 These frequently asked questions will help you in your journey to get your life back.

-If your question isn’t currently available here, or if you would like to speak directly with a member of our legal staff, please contact a lawyer at the Chris Mayo Law Firm by calling (210) 999-9999.
+If you don’t see the information you need or you’d like to speak directly with a member of our legal staff, please contact us by calling (210) 999-9999.

 Not always.
 Many people worry that they have to have pictures of an accident to prove that an accident occurred, but this is not always true.
 You will likely need to show other types of proof that the accident occurred and the other party is at fault, such as a receipt for maintenance or repairs, hospital bills, witness testimony, or police reports.
-However, having physical evidence of an accident, such as pictures, can help your claim immensely in many cases.
-Discuss your situation and any evidence you have or may need today with an attorney from the Chris Mayo Law Firm.
+Having physical evidence of an accident, such as pictures, can help your claim, but it’s not required to receive financial compensation.
+Discuss your situation and any evidence you have with our attorneys.

-Some people who are filing personal injury claims will have to provide testimony in court, but you might not have to; it just depends on the nature of your case, the claim that you’re making against the defendant, and other particulars of the case.
-If you are asked to give personal testimony, your attorney can certainly walk you through what this process will be like, and prepare you for the experience.
-To get a better understanding of whether you will be expected to testify and what else might be expected of you in your case, speak with a lawyer from the Chris Mayo Law Firm.
+Depending on your case, some people who are filing personal injury claims will have to provide testimony in court, but you might not have to.
+It depends on the claim that you’re making against the defendant and other particulars of the case.
+If you are asked to give personal testimony, your attorney can certainly walk you through what this process will be like and prepare you for the experience.
+To get a better understanding of whether or not you will be expected to testify and what else might be expected of you, speak with one of our lawyers

 - Have you won cases like mine in the past?
 How many?